Accessible Canvas course how-tos

-There are two accessibility tools in Canvas.
+Canvas has two accessibility tools.
 The Accessibility Checker helps you find and fix accessibility issues.
-Canvas Ally not only helps you find and fix inaccessible content, it converts your uploaded files into alternative formats to increase the accessibility of the content.
+Blackboard Ally on Canvas not only helps you find and fix inaccessible content, but it also converts your uploaded files into alternative formats to increase the accessibility of the content.

 The Canvas Accessibility Checker is the primary tool for checking the accessibility of your course and course content.
 You can get to the Accessibility Checker by selecting its icon in the bottom right of the Canvas Rich Content Editor.

 If there are accessibility issues on the page, this will be indicated by a number.
 Select the icon and a window will pop up on the right-hand side of the screen with information about the accessibility errors detected.

 The Accessibility Checker automatically checks the accessibility of tables, images, document files, lists, headings and color contrast.

 - How do I use the Accessibility Checker in the Rich Content Editor as an instructor? from Canvas Instructure.

 - ASU's Online Course Accessibility Audit to learn to audit your Canvas course step-by-step.